Content created: 121124,

 Finally he descended the Ganges to its mouth, and crossed by sea to Ceylon, where he again made a long and fruitful sojourn in a convent which maintained more than five thousand monks.
-Finally, after fifteen years of travels and observations, judging that he had gleaned enough, in 414 he took passage to Ceylon on a trading junk which set sail toward the East.
+Finally, after fifteen years of travels and observations, judging that he had gleaned enough, in 414 he took passage from Ceylon on a trading junk which set sail toward the East.

 There were on board more than two hundred men.
 During a storm, the junk took on water.
 The master had the merchandise jettisoned.

 Fearing to see his case of books, the fruit of his long voyages, also thrown overboard, Fǎxiǎn earnestly prayed to Guānshìyīn 观世音 to come to his aid, for love of the monks of China, on whose behalf he had worked and suffered so much.
 The books were not thrown into the sea.
 The junk stranded, at high tide, on a sandbank.
 At low tide, the navigators were able to stop the leak.

 The following tide floated the junk again.
 Caught by a violent tempest, tossed for ninety days by the waves of a phosphorescent sea, it finished by being thrown on the coast of Java.